 Outside of church, Nicole enjoys spending time with her family, attending concerts, hiking, yoga, enjoying fires in the winter, and hearing the ocean in the summer.

 Joy Leinenbach has grown up in the United Methodist Church all her life and has been a member of Fairport United Methodist Church since May 1996.
 In July 2016, she took on the role of Children’s Ministry Coordinator.
 In April 2022, her role transitioned to Family Ministries Director.
 In this new position, Joy coordinates Children’s Ministries and Youth Ministries.
 Children’s Ministry encompasses infants through 5th grade and Youth Ministry includes 6-8th graders (Junior High) and 9-12th graders (Senior High).
-Joy coordinates for children’s and youth Sunday School classes, Nursery Care, Junior High and Senior High Youth groups, monthly Family Fun Events (such as the holiday crafting party, winter carnival), and Summer Family Fun Nights which is our Vacation Bible School for the entire family.
+Joy coordinates for children’s and youth Sunday School classes, Nursery Care, Junior High and Senior High Youth groups, monthly Family Fun Events and Summer Family Fun Nights which is our Vacation Bible School for the entire family.

 Joy has a degree in Elementary Education from Alfred University and her Master’s in Education from Bowie State University.
 Working with children has always been a part of Joy’s life.
 She has taught 2nd and 3rd grade, tutored math for elementary through high schoolers.
 While raising their three children, both she and her husband, Eric, taught Sunday school and worked with youth in the youth group.

-Kevin recently joined the staff as Administrative Assistant in March 2022.
+Kevin joined the staff as Administrative Assistant in March 2022.

 Jamie grew up and currently lives in Farmington, NY.
 After graduating from Canandaigua Academy with high honors and a mastery in mathematics they continued their education at FingerLakes Community College, graduating in 2018 with their Associates degree in Fine Art.
 Since then they have taken up a career as a commercial and residential cleaner, finding fulfillment in helping others by providing safe clean environments in which to live and work.